RapidataAI/rapidata-python-sdk/docs/examples/compare_order.md

 # Example Compare Order

-This example builds on what was introduced in the [Quickstart](/quickstart/) as well as the [Improve Order Quality](/improve_order_quality/) guide.
+This example builds on what was introduced in the [Quickstart](/quickstart/) as well as the [Improve Quality](/improve_order_quality/) guide.

 ## Order description

+In this example we want to compare two state-of-the-art image-to-text models, Flux and Midjourney, that have generated images based on a description, aka prompt.
+Those images have been saved to a public URL in order to be able to run the example anywhere.
+When you run this with your own examples, you may use simple, local paths to your images instead of the URLs.

-We have two state of the art models, Flux and Midjourney that generate images based on a description aka prompt.
-We want to find out which of the images more closely aligns with the prompt.
+We now want to find out which of the images more closely aligns with the prompt.

 ```python
 --8<-- "examples/compare_prompt_image_alignment.py"